Skip to main content

 5. During Connect, Smartcar presents only those permissions—no need to manually maintain a scope list.

 Updating Vehicle Access changes the permissions requested in future Connect authorizations.
-Existing refresh/access tokens retain previously granted scopes until the user re-authenticates.
+Existing vehicle connections retain their previously granted scopes until the user re-authenticates.

 Passing the scope parameter in the Connect URL overrides the permissions derived from Vehicle Access for that authorization.
 This allows you to request different permissions for specific Connect flows without changing your overall Vehicle Access configuration.